ARJUN-SREEKUMAR/shopoholic--Ecommerce-platform/README.md

-# Shopoholc
+# Shopoholic

-Shopoholc is an e-commerce platform built with ReactJS, npm, and Firebase.
+Shopohoilc is an e-commerce platform built with ReactJS, npm, and Firebase.
 It allows users to browse and purchase products from a variety of categories.

 ## Features